ssompal1/USRedLiningMap/README.md

 https://github.com/cs0320-f2022/integration-ssompal1-vvo4.git

 ## CONTRIBUTIONS/SOURCES
+aremels-lshack- method of bound-box testing and testing on city/holc_grade

 ## DESIGN CHOICES
 We spliited this project into a frontend and backend directory.
 The backend contains the server which runs the server,